-Table A-14: <associated_board_interface> Attributes
+Table 15: <associated board interface> Attributes

 Tag Usage/Description Example (KC705) name= Name of board interface associated with the IP interface. name="sgmii_mgt_clk" order= The order of preference for assigning the board interface.
 The Designer Assistance feature of the Vivado IP integrator will automatically assign a board interface with order=0.
 Other board interfaces will be listed in the specified order from lowest to highest.
 0